WTNT32 KNHC 242040

 WATCHES AND WARNINGS

-There are no coastal tropical cyclone watches or warnings in
+There are no coastal tropical storm or hurricane watches or

 DISCUSSION AND OUTLOOK

-Saturday or Sunday.
-On the forecast track, the center of the
+through Monday.
+On the forecast track, the center of Fiona will

-Maximum sustained winds are near 50 mph (85 km/h) with higher gusts.
+Maximum sustained winds are near 70 mph (110 km/h) with higher

 from the center.

-The estimated minimum central pressure based on earlier data from
+The estimated minimum central pressure based on surface

 HAZARDS AFFECTING LAND